MiguelArgentina/ror-capstone-group-our-transactions/README.md

 ## Features

 - This app is for having a record of all physical activities you practice
-- The app lets you signup with a usernam and password for security
+- The app lets you signup with a username and password for security
 - You can create Activities and group them (or not)
 - You can create groups for grouping all your activities

 Try it, share it with your family and compete against each other!

-- Extra features to be added: Users scoreboard
+- Extra feature added: Users scoreboard

 ## Presentation video